-Deadline for receipt of applications is December 7, 2018.
+Deadline for receipt of applications is Friday, December 11, 2020.

-Graduate students who are not US citizens are eligible to apply, and are expected to work with their advisor to develop an external research proposal if they are not eligible for graduate fellowships.
-Students who were fellows in 2018 may apply if they submitted the external grant proposal they developed last year and it was not funded, with the expectation that they will revise their previous grant or develop a new one.
+Graduate students who are not US citizens are eligible to apply and are expected to work with their advisor to develop an external research proposal if they are not eligible for graduate fellowships.
+Students who were fellows in 2020 may apply if they submitted the external grant proposal they developed last year and it was not funded, with the expectation that they will revise their previous grant or develop a new one.

 Please refer to the full details here.

 This event will be held virtually on Zoom.
 Please note that the majority of the talks will be pre-recorded and played during the event, although attendees can ask questions to the speakers live.
 The panel discussion and Keynote Speaker talk will both be live.
 The program is attached and also available on our website.
 Zoom details will come soon – please visit this webpage for the most up-to-date information.

 This event will provide an opportunity to learn more about the diverse research that IBACS affiliates are engaged in, and will provide a forum for cross-disciplinary networking.
 We hope you can join us on October 10th to celebrate our 5-year anniversary!